-Welcome to the Department of Law, Leadership & Business and in particular the foundation degree in Leadership & Management.
+Welcome to the Department of HE Law, Leadership and Business and in particular the Foundation Degree in Business, Enterprise and Management.

-This handbook provides you with information about your Leadership & Management foundation degree (which is validated by Leeds City College), the department, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.
+This handbook provides you with information about your Foundation Degree in Business, Enterprise and Management (which is validated by Leeds City College), the department, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.

-Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the field of Leadership & Management and also for progression onto a BA (Hons) Degree top-up course if that is your choice.
+Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in Business, Enterprise and Management and also for progression onto a BA (Hons) Degree top-up course if that is your choice.